HelpContact UsView shopping cart

 To shape the balls: Using your fingers roll the pearl tapioca into 1 inch balls with damp hands.
 Cover with a damp cloth.
 Wash and dry your hands and dust them with tapioca flour.
 Press thumb or finger into each ball to form a cup shape.
 Put in a teaspoon of pork mixture and seal the tapioca over the filling.
 Mold into balls again and cover with damp cloth until ready to cook.
 (If all are not required immediately, pack some in a freezer container and freeze, ready to steam when needed.)

 Place the balls on oiled parchment paper or banana leaf in a stacked steamer, leaving 1/2 inch between each.
 Steam over fast boiling water until the tapioca is quite clear, about 20 minutes.
 Remove the steamer from the heat and leave for 5 minutes for the balls to dry slightly before transferring to a serving dish.
-Sprinkle with crushed fried garlic or crushed roasted peanuts and garnish with chilli slices.
+Sprinkle with crushed fried garlic or crushed roasted peanuts and garnish with chili slices.

 Makes 50-60 pieces.
 Serve at room temperature.